ilkhem/icebeem/README.md

 These experiments are run through the script `main.py`.
 Below are details on how to use the script.
 To learn about its arguments type `python main.py --help`:

 ```
-usage: main.py [-h] [--dataset DATASET] [--config CONFIG] [--run RUN] [--doc DOC] [--nSims NSIMS] [--SubsetSize SUBSETSIZE] [--seed SEED] [--all] [--baseline] [--semisupervised] [--transfer] [--plot]
+usage: main.py [-h] [--config CONFIG] [--run RUN] [--nSims NSIMS]
+               [--seed SEED] [--baseline] [--transfer] [--semisupervised]
+               [--representation] [--subsetSize SUBSETSIZE] [--all] [--plot]

 optional arguments:
   -h, --help            show this help message and exit
-  --dataset DATASET     Dataset to run experiments.
-Should be MNIST or CIFAR10, or FMNIST
   --config CONFIG       Path to the config file
   --run RUN             Path for saving running related data.
-  --doc DOC             A string for documentation purpose
   --nSims NSIMS         Number of simulations to run
-  --SubsetSize SUBSETSIZE
-                        Number of data points per class to consider -- only relevant for transfer learning
   --seed SEED           Random seed
-  --all                 Run transfer learning experiment for many seeds and subset sizes -- only relevant for transfer learning
   --baseline            Run the script for the baseline
+  --transfer            Run the transfer learning experiments after pretraining
   --semisupervised      Run semi-supervised experiments
+  --representation      Run CCA representation validation across multiple seeds
+  --subsetSize SUBSETSIZE
+                        Number of data points per class to consider -- only
+                        relevant for transfer learning if not run with --all flag
-  --transfer            Run the transfer learning experiments after pretraining
+  --all                 Run transfer learning experiment for many seeds and
-  --representation      Run experiments to verify identifiability of learnt representations
-  --retrainNets         Should EBMs be trained for representation experiments (omit to use pretrained networks)
+                        subset sizes -- only relevant for transfer learning
-  --plot                Plot transfer learning experiment for the selected dataset
+  --plot                Plot selected experiment for the selected dataset
 ```

 All options and choice of dataset are passed through a configuration file under the `configs` folder.